Biography

 2023

-She’s Safe Here: The Vulnerability of Existing solo exhibition highlighting the Womxnhood Volume I Series curated by The Arts 3040 Museum and Gallery Practices course at Nova Southeastern University - Gallery 217 at NSU Main Campus in Fort Lauderdale, FL
+She’s Safe Here: The Vulnerability of Existing, a solo exhibition highlighting the Womxnhood Volume I series, curated by The Arts 3040 Museum and Gallery Practices course at Nova Southeastern University - Gallery 217 at NSU Main Campus in Fort Lauderdale, FL.

-Moderated Artist Talk with Photographer Tee Max during The Ascension Years Exhibition at the Black Cultural Archives in Brixton, England.
+Moderated Artist Talk with Photographer Tee Max for The Ascension Years exhibition at the Black Cultural Archives in Brixton, England.

 2022

-Independently Curated Reimagining Docile Bodies Group Exhibition & featured Vulva Study 002 artwork - Up 2 Something Studios in Wynwood, FL.
+Curator of Reimagining Docile Bodies, also featuring Vulva Study 002 artwork - Up 2 Something Studios in Wynwood, FL.

 Moderated Artist talk with Leslie Gomez-Gonzalez, Amaris Cruz-Guerrero, and Ari Temkin for Reimagining Docile Bodies Group Exhibition - Up 2 Something Studios in Wynwood, FL